glotzerlab/signac/doc/tutorial.rst

         statepoint = {'p': pressure, 'T': 1.0, 'N': 1000}
         job = project.open_job(statepoint)
         job.init()
-        print('initialized', job)
+        print(job, 'initialized')

 We can now initialize the workspace with:

 .. code-block:: bash

     $ python init.py
-    initialized 3daa7dc28de43a2ff132a4b48c6abe0e
+    3daa7dc28de43a2ff132a4b48c6abe0e initialized
-    initialized 9e100da58ccdf6ad7941fce7d14deeb5
+    9e100da58ccdf6ad7941fce7d14deeb5 initialized
-    initialized 07dc3f53615713900208803484b87253
+    07dc3f53615713900208803484b87253 initialized

-The output shows the job ids associated with each statepoint.
+The output shows the job ids associated with each state point.
-The *job id* is a unique identifier representing the statepoint.
+The *job id* is a unique identifier representing the state point.
 Typical computational studies require vastly more parameters than the three we need for the ideal gas computation.
-Especially in those cases the *job id* is a much more compact representation of the whole statepoint.
+Especially in those cases the *job id* is a much more compact representation of the whole state point.

-As we did not explicitely specify the location of our project's *workspace* it defaulted to 'ideal_gas_project/workspace'.
+As we did not explicitely specify the location of our project's *workspace* it defaulted to ``ideal_gas_project/workspace``.
-The project's workspace has been populated with directories for each statepoint:
+The project's workspace has been populated with directories for each state point:

 .. code-block:: bash

    $ ls workspace/
    07dc3f53615713900208803484b87253        3daa7dc28de43a2ff132a4b48c6abe0e        9e100da58ccdf6ad7941fce7d14deeb5

-We could execute the initialization script multiple times to add more statepoints, already existing jobs will be ignored.
+We could execute the initialization script multiple times to add more state points, already existing jobs will be ignored.

 Computing results
 -----------------